 Where you have given consent to the processing of your data you may withdraw it at any time.
 See below “What rights do you have in relation to your personal information?”

-With regard to Write on Art entrants, information about race and ethnic origin will only be collected with your explicit consent.
+With regard to Write on Art entrants and British Art Network participants, information about race, religious beliefs, gender and other ‘protected characteristics (as defined by the Equality Act 2010) will only be collected with your explicit consent.

 We also process your personal information for our compliance with our legal obligations.
 In this respect, we may use your personal data for the following:

 - to meet our legal and regulatory obligations;